 - moved on campus for the first time

-In-person Early Voting: We are also happy to announce that SUNY New Paltz Student Union 62 (lower level) will also serve as an Early Voting Location for Ulster County this fall.
+In-person Early Voting: We are also happy to announce that SUNY New Paltz Student Union 62 (lower level) will also serve as an Early Voting Location for Ulster County in 2021.
 Any voter registered in Ulster County can take advantage of this convenient option during Early Voting, October 23-31.

 Absentee: You can vote by absentee ballot whether you decide to maintain voter registration in your hometown or register locally to New Paltz.
 However, if you choose to vote by absentee ballot this year, please be sure to note deadlines to request a ballot.
 We encourage you to complete this process as early as possible to avoid potential mail delays.
 See below for deadlines related to registration, absentee ballots, and more.